T-duality and hints of generalized geometry in string $\alpha'$ corrections: Higher curvature invariants and the torsionful connection

 Similarly, the torsionful Ricci tensor term can be field redefined away through the torsionful Einstein equation

 which gives

 when reduced.
 These expressions are on-shell equivalent to those in (\ref{eq:Riccis}) as can be verified through use of the one-dimensional equations (\ref{EoM 1D}).

 We now reconsider the nature of higher derivative T-duality invariants of the form (\ref{eq:calFterm}).
 By use of the torsionful equations of motion, (\ref{eq:teom1}) and (\ref{eq:teom2}), we can write all such invariants without use of the Ricci tensor or Ricci scalar.
 In this case, the only source of linear $\Tr L$ terms is the ten-dimensional dilaton.
-Since all terms of this form break T-duality invariance, we see that higher derivative dilaton couplings, if any, are highly constrained.
+Since all terms of this form break T-duality invariance, as they cannot be arranged as alternating traces of $N_{+}$ and $N_{-}$, we see that higher derivative dilaton couplings, if any, are highly constrained.